Adam-DCCyber/WordPress-Shell-Upload/README.md

 Changing the host, username, and password variable is necessary.
 You will more than likely need to change the datas variable as well as those may change from each WordPress installation.

-Obviously each installation of WordPress can and will be different so this script may not include those intracacies.
+Obviously each installation of WordPress can and will be different so this script may not include those intricacies.

 I do not condone the use of the script for malicious or illegal activity.